 Harvest Share, our scheme to pick local fruit which would otherwise go to waste and put it to use, has drawn to a close for 2016 and will be moving home in 2017.
 Following several years of successful picking, distributing and juicing the project will continue but under the auspices of the Forest of Hearts organisation.
 We’re very grateful to Carole and the team for taking on Harvest Share and know it will thrive under their guardianship.
 Please get in touch with Forest of Hearts if you want to join in.

 Speaking of food – our Garden Share scheme currently has 9 shares – and we have several garden spaces available for willing growers.
 If you’re interested, get in touch.

 Our Repair Cafés are taking a break at the moment but please get in touch if you want to help save lamps, vacuum cleaners, jeans, garden tools and a whole host of other items from landfill or a useless life at the back of someone’s cupboard.

 Meanwhile, Transition Stratford is helping the newly formed Stratford Time Bank to get up and running.
 Transition Stratford provided the Time Bank with temporary e-mail facilities, but it now has its own website and e-mail address: firstname.lastname@example.org.

 And finally, Community Energy Warwickshire, the local energy co-operative that Transition Stratford helped to found, has more than doubled the size of its solar-powered hospitals scheme.
-2014 saw the installation of new solar panel arrays at Leamington Spa Hospital in Whitnash, and Warwick Hospital, while another 50 kWp array was installed at Warwick Hospital late in 2015.
+CEW has solar panel arrays at Leamington Spa Hospital in Whitnash, Warwick and Stratford Hospitals and offers support to community groups throughout the region looking to embark on their own energy saving projects.
 Find out more at Community Energy Warwickshire’s website at www.cew.coop.